 "What do I need to know about AI and what's the best way to learn it?"

 I've invested a considerable amount of time taking…Continue

 Added by Mark Cramer on June 19, 2019 at 12:47pm — No Comments

 In an earlier description of clustering algorithms we described an algorithm by which locally optimum partitions and center of gravity of multi-dimensional vectors/points may be obtained.
 If only one or two dimensional data are considered the optimum partitioning to obtain the so-called Voronoi regions are known.
 For one-dimension it is the interval while for two-dimensions it is hexagon (think of honey-bee nests or cellular…Continue

 Added by Faramarz Azadegan on June 19, 2019 at 9:35am — No Comments

 A myriad of options exist for classification.
 In general, there isn't a single "best" option for every situation.
 That said, three popular classification methods— Decision Trees, k-NN & Naive Bayes—can be tweaked for practically every situation.

-Naive Bayes and K-NN, are both examples of supervised learning (where the…Continue
+Naive Bayes and K-NN, are both examples of supervised learning (where the data comes already…Continue